Common Mortgage Loan Fraud Schemes

 It is a big deal.
 So-called "creative financing" went out in the 1970s, along with bell bottoms.
 If the lender subsequently discovers any part of your loan application is false, not only can the bank demand immediate full payment of your loan, but you could pay six-figure fines and find the FBI ringing your doorbell because you're going to jail.

-What are a Common Mortgage Loan Fraud Schemes?
+What is a Common Mortgage Loan Fraud Schemes?

 Here are a few examples of fraudulent mortgage loan schemes:

-Both parties, the giver and the recipient, commit loan fraud if the gift is to be repaid.
+- Down payment gifts, you will repay: Both parties, the giver, and the recipient commit loan fraud if the gift is to be repaid.
 Gifts cannot be repaid.